Special Education Credential Requirements (California prepared)

 - Complete a Commission-approved Education Specialist Credential program

-To obtain a Clear Education Specialist Instruction Credential, valid for two-years, a Commission-approved Induction Program specifically approved for special education must be completed.
+To obtain a Clear Education Specialist Instruction Credential, complete a Commission-approved Induction Program specifically approved for special education must be completed before the Preliminary Credential expires.

 Intern Programs (An alternative path to a preliminary credential)

 If you have a baccalaureate degree and have met certain other requirements, you may be eligible for an Intern program while you complete the necessary coursework and are employed as a special education teacher at the same time.

 Find the Right Preparation Program identifies Commission-approved teacher preparation programs for all credentials including Intern programs.

 Add another credential or authorization